 The preferred terrain or course for E-ST500 V2 is, of course, forest trails.
 Their muddy bumps are what separates them from traditional roads.
 But despite it being a mountain e-bike, it is also good to give a try to Decathlon E-ST500 V2 in an urban environment to see how well it performs as an urban electric bike.

 At this very point, the Rockrider e-bike was quite surprising.
-Despite this e-bike having its massive tires with heavy imposed studs, it feels pleasant to ride this it on paved roads.
+Despite this e-bike having its massive tires with heavily imposed studs, it feels pleasant to ride this it on paved roads.

 As the riding position is very high for a traditional mountain bike, Rockrider E-ST500 V2 offers more assistance on the roads.
 Due to its frame length this e-bike is not suitable if you are going to rush into small spaces while riding.